2020–21 Dundee F.C. season: April

 The side would start the month with a defeat to St Johnstone that would knock them out of the Scottish Cup.
 They would quickly shake this off and get some revenge against Ayr United with a strong 0–3 win at Somerset Park.
 Their positive momentum stalled once again however, with a very late equaliser being needed to take a point at home against Morton.
 The stalling of momentum continued the following Tuesday with their first goalless draw in 13 months away at East End Park.
 The side could not take advantage of two Inverness CT players being sent off, with a late goal chopped off and a later one needed to scrape a draw.
 The Dees would however get an important victory at Dens against Raith Rovers to ensure their place in the Premiership play-offs and give them one last chance at finishing in 2nd.
-In the final game of the league campaign, a comfortable win courtesy of a Jason Cummings brace and a defeat for Raith allowed Dundee to sneak into 2nd place.
+In the final game of the league campaign, a comfortable win over Queen of the South courtesy of a Jason Cummings brace and a defeat for Raith allowed Dundee to sneak into 2nd place.